martinthenth/graphql-docs/README.md

 # GraphQL-docs

-A beautiful GraphQL static documentation generator - based on Next.js and Golang.
+A beautiful GraphQL static documentation website - based on Next.js and Golang.

 ## Installation